RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 - 640 x 288 dots in graphics mode.
 ## VIDEORAM1 BOARD
   ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/VIDEORAM1.jpg)
-  VIDEORAM1 is responsible for generating the video signal, sync signals, keyboard input and screen memory.
+  VIDEORAM1 is responsible for generating the video signal, sync signals, keyboard input and interfacing to screen memory.

 ## VIDEORAM2 BOARD
   ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/VIDEORAM2.jpg)
   VIDEORAM2 is a screen memory of 64k of 12-bit words.
-It uses KR565RU6 that are soviet 4116s with just +5V VCC.
+It uses KR565RU6 that are soviet 4116s with just single VCC of +5V.
   CPU also can have a direct connection to VRAM.